WilliamRoth82/BozandtheBozzers/cleaning.md

 filtered_merged_data.to_csv('inputs/filtered_merged_data.csv')
 ```

+Below we have our code for adding information with regard to our zip codes and sea level data to the data set.
 ```python
 Coastal = [36532.0, 36605.0, 99501.0, 94015.0, 93950.0, 93109.0, 77505.0, 19968.0, 19963.0, 19901.0, 19720.0, 33137.0, 33129.0, 33131.0, 33308.0, 33062.0, 32226.0, 96778.0, 70124.0, 70122.0, 70126.0, 39501.0, 29412.0, 29577.0, 29582.0, 77058.0, 77015.0, 21403.0, 21122.0, 21220.0, 10305.0, 10314.0, 11214.0, 10069.0, 10010.0, 28468.0, 23518.0, 23661.0]
 Inland = [36576.0, 36606.0, 99508.0, 94014.0, 93940.0, 93108.0, 77504.0, 19947.0, 19960.0, 19904.0, 19702.0, 33127.0, 33145.0, 33130.0, 33309.0, 33060.0, 32218.0, 96771.0, 70118.0, 70119.0, 70116.0, 39503.0, 29407.0, 29579.0, 29566.0, 77062.0, 77020.0, 21401.0, 21060.0, 21237.0, 10304.0, 10306.0, 11204.0, 10023.0, 10003.0, 28467.0, 23502.0, 23666.0]